MoinhoDigital/awesome-safe-network/README.md

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Igor Barinov](https://github.com/igorbarinov/) has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [Moinho Digital](https://github.com/MoinhoDigital/) has waived all copyright and related or neighboring rights to this work.